Updated Japan tree suggestions topic

 Type Hei LMG

-All these weapons are already in the game, but you can see that they all have a rail on the left side for adapting a scope (on top of the rifle for the Type Otsu).
-I’m personally not a big fan of these, but it’s still an idea to be considered, and if they are implemented into the game, I think they should be fitted with a 2.5x scope, because these rifles were made before WW2, and the 4x scope was adopted later.
+Most of these weapons are already in the game, but you can see that they all have a rail on the left side for adapting a scope (on top of the rifle for the Type Otsu).
+I’m personally not a big fan of these, but it’s still an idea to be considered, and if they are implemented into the game, I think all these rifles, except the Kokura Arsenal rifle (which was made in the 1940s) should be fitted with a 2.5x scope, because these rifles were made before WW2, and the 4x scope was adopted later, which makes the Kokura Arsenal rifle the only one which could have got a 4x scope.

 FOR MY SOURCES